reactivemarbles/DynamicData/README.md

 ## Consuming Observable Change Sets
 The examples below illustrate the kind of things you can achieve after creating an observable change set.
-Now you can create an observable cache or an observable list, here are a few quick fire examples to illustrated the diverse range of things you can do.
+Now you can create an observable cache or an observable list, here are a few quick fire examples to illustrate the diverse range of things you can do.
 In all of these examples the resulting sequences always exactly reflect the items is the cache i.e. adds, updates and removes are always propagated.

 #### Create a Derived List or Cache
 This example shows how you can create derived collections from an observable change set.
 It applies a filter to a collection, and then creates a new observable collection that only contains items from the original collection that pass the filter.